emmett-framework/emmett/docs/templates.md

 </div>
 ```

-Basically, `load_component()` calls an url and appends it's contents inside the element with the id you have specified as the second parameter.
+Basically, `load_component()` calls an URL and appends it's contents inside the
+element with the id you have specified as the second parameter.